jfbarnes/pathmorph/README.md

 });
 ```

-The pathmorph object exposes two methods for animating:
+The pathmorph object exposes four methods for animating:

 ```js
 // Animate paths from -> to